xixifast/claude-xbar-plugin/README.md

 ## Features

 ### 🤖 Real-time Cost Tracking
-- See your total Claude API costs at a glance in the menu bar
+- See today's Claude API costs at a glance in the menu bar
-- Today's spending indicator when costs exceed $1
+- Clean display showing only what matters most: today's spending

 ### 📊 Detailed Analytics
 - **Today's Usage** - Track daily spending, sessions, and tokens